chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Could you tell me about your backend experience, particularly with Spring Boot?
 What kind of backend systems have you built or worked with?

-My main expertise is in frontend development, but I also bring hands-on backend experience, especially with Spring Boot.
+My main expertise is in frontend development, but I also have hands-on backend experience, especially with Spring Boot.

-At Blitz Interactive Entertainment, I contributed to maintaining the backend system and developed new features for the messaging system using Spring Boot.
+At Blitz Interactive Entertainment, I maintained the backend system and developed new features for the messaging system using Spring Boot.
 This involved creating RESTful APIs and deploying it with Docker.

 More recently at Toyou Feiji Electronics, I worked with the backend team to refactor APIs.
 I used Python and Django to build Redfish-compliant APIs for our centralized storage management platform, and successfully refactored over 100 interfaces.